 Such was the characters popularity that after he was killed off floral tributes were laid down at the scene of his death by fans from all over the country.

 To this day Victor Meldrew remains a true British comedy icon.
 People still apparently come up to Richard Wilson and say Victors famous catchphrase “I don’t believe it”.
-This was of course parodied in Wilson’s hilarious guest appearance on Father Ted, when Ted stupidly thinking that he’d just love it if someone came up to him and said his catchphrase ends up getting beaten up by Wilson, after he says I don’t believe it to him, as a joke.
+This was of course parodied in Wilson’s hilarious guest appearance on Father Ted, when Ted stupidly thinking that he’d just love it if someone came up to him and said his catchphrase, ends up getting beaten up by Wilson.

 Victor was a brilliant character.
 He was someone who at a first glance seemed like your typical horrible British sitcom character, but as time went on you saw he was actually the most reasonable person in the show who had to put up with the most appalling circumstances.